All code in HOOMD must be tested to ensure that it operates correctly.

 The provided wrapper script supports OpenMPI.

-Longer running validation tests do not execute by default.
+Longer running tests do not execute by default.
 Run these with the

 $ python3 -m pytest build/hoomd --validate -m validate $ mpirun -n 2 hoomd/pytest/pytest-openmpi.sh build/hoomd -v -x -ra --validate -m validate

--m validate option selects only the validation tests.
+-m validate option selects only the long running tests.

 hoomd package, you need to specify additional